sammagnet7/cs683_AdvCompArch_Assignments/pa1-chak-de-microarchitecture-team-gandiva/README.md

 <img title="a title" alt="Alt text" src="./plots/part2/simd_speedup_10K_16.png">

 ### Description:
-As we move to SIMD we see instructions increases
+1. As we move to SIMD we see instructions increases.
+We inspected the assembly and observed multiple vmovapd instructions being generated for loading the 256 bit ymm0 register.

-We achieved 2x speedup using simd technique.
+2. We achieved 2x speedup using simd technique.
 Speedup is due to vectorised operations.

 ## 2B: Tile it again